Unidata/IDV/release/certs.md

     If this command was successful, you will get a token.
 If upload is not successful, you will get a lengthy error log with some obscure error codes.
 In that case, just try again.
 Sometimes I had to try a few times before it works.

     Hopefully, after a few minutes you will get an email saying that your application has been successfully notarized.
-If not successful, you'll
+If not successful, you'll have to run

     ```shell
     xcrun altool --notarization-info <upload token> -u <email> -p \
           <app-specific password>
     ```

+    This command will return a message that contains a URL where you can find the error log.

 -   Stapling